MarquisOgre/digiswap-document/products/sweet-pool/sweet-pool-guide.md

 **Manual DIGIS** doesn’t automatically compound like Auto DIGIS.
 You’ll need to harvest and compound your earnings manually.

-Other Syrup Pools let you stake your DIGIS to earn dozens of other cool tokens.
+Other Sweet Pools let you stake your DIGIS to earn dozens of other cool tokens.
 Make sure you check them out.\
 ****

 5\.
 Once you choose a pool, click the **Enable** button.
 Your wallet will ask you to confirm the action.